Pre-Purchase Home Inspections in Manhattan, Queens, Brooklyn, Bronx, Staten Island, Nassau, Suffolk, Rockland, Putnam, and Westchester

 A modern house requires electricity to run systems such as lighting, heating, hot water, appliances, the air-conditioning, etc. Because many appliances require electric power, some existing homes do not have enough circuits to support modern electrical demands.

 Homes with insufficient electric service may not be old.
 Even a house constructed 25 years ago may not have the electric wiring to support the today's needs.

 Electric service insufficiency is often aggravated by owners who add appliances without upgrading the wiring.
 If a homeowner adds appliances without upgrading the electric service, a hazardous condition may be created.

-Only a Licensed Electrician should open a circuit breaker.
+Only a Licensed Electrician should open a circuit breaker panel.
 A Licensed Electrician can correct hazards created by opening electrical panels.
-If a problem develops because of opening the panel, the Inspector is not in a position to resolve the problem.
 A responsible Home Inspector will not open electrical panels.

 Communities require electricians to be licensed, and prohibit anyone other than a Licensed Electrician from performing electrical work.
 (Exceptions are made for homeowners wiring their own home.)

 Our Engineers determine the condition of the wiring by visual examination.
 The question is why do some Home Inspectors insist on opening the circuit breaker panel when it creates a hazard.

 Years ago, it was considered sufficient to have only a termite inspection performed before purchasing a home.
 If there was no evidence of an active termite infestation, it was incorrectly assumed that the house had no structural damage.